 The law guarantees the right to a safe workplace for anyone working in the United States.
 In order to avoid expensive lawsuits and federal violations, companies bear the responsibility for maintaining safety on job sites and for providing comprehensive OSHA construction training.

 Benefit #3: You align yourself with public safety.

 Construction workers are not the only ones who could become hurt because of safety protocols not being properly followed.
 Any person who is nearby is put at risk, such as motorists, cyclists, and pedestrians, when personnel does not properly direct traffic around a work zone.
 Public safety is a key issue to consider, particularly when your project is in a densely populated or high-activity location.

 Benefit #4: OSHA construction training protects jobs and cuts costs.

 Many people earn a living from construction.
 If construction workers fail to follow OSHA safety recommendations and get hurt, the incredible costs (see below) can drive smaller operations to bankruptcy.
 In that way, families and entire communities are protected by this form of training.

 You can reduce your spending through OSHA compliance measures: a typical business sees a 20 to 40 percent decline in occupational illness and injury costs when they implement a safety and health management system — which includes training.
 This budget trimming is essential since US-based companies shell out $170 billion annually on injuries and illnesses, per the US Department of Labor.

 Construction takes place in a plethora of different settings.
 Per OSHA’s Advisory Committee for Construction and Safety and Health (ACCSH), the fact that no construction worksite is quite like another makes safety especially important.
 The changeability of environments makes safety trickier to address, so training becomes invaluable.

-Benefit #6: OSHA construction safety training and meetings put safety top-of-mind.
+Benefit #6: Safety training and meetings put safety first

 Benefit #7: OSHA training is the first step in accountability.